hasira09/auto_mob_v1/README.md

 This page contains the privacy policy of our app.

 ##### •	About Us
-This contains about us.
-This includes the vision and mission of our Auto Mob project.
+This page contains about the Team Details and the Vision and Mission of the Team.